[1] 1 2 3 4

 Unlike statically-typed languages such a C++, R does not require variable types to be declared.
 An R variable can represent any data type or R object, such as a function, result, or graphical plot.
 R variables can be redeclared.

-R variable assignment operators are <-
+. or underscores _R variable assignment operators are <- (default) and = (acceptable).

 ## [1] 2